-The idea of bespoke experiences equates to a sensory experience customised to your needs.
+The idea of bespoke experiences equates to a sensory experience customized to your needs.
 One of the few complete sensory experiences, in my opinion, is enjoying a glass of wine.
 From the audible tug of the cork, to the gurgling pour, the aromatic bouquet swirling in the olfactory to the taste of the vintage, wine tasting only rivals the actual visit to the wineries or vineyards.
 Over the last decade I have had the pleasure to sample and taste numerous wines from some of the world’s fine vineyards and wineries.
-As an avid and eager collector of vino (German Riesling and Italian Prosecco in particular), I have a particular affinity for travelling to the valleys where acres upon acres of grapes bask in the sun.
+As an avid and eager collector of vino (German Riesling and Italian Prosecco in particular), I have a particular affinity for traveling to the valleys where acres upon acres of grapes bask in the sun.
 This particular post is something I have been meaning to write but it never got the time and attention it deserved even though I have ample of information bursting to come out of my keypad.
-For your next summer trip these wine regions could be the ones you’d like take a bespoke wine tour and supplement your private cellar.
+For your next summer trip these wine regions could be where you’d like to take a bespoke wine tour and supplement your private cellar.

 Rhine Valley, Germany

 Who loves a prosecco ?
 I do !!
 My brunch at home can never be complete without flutes of this “everything is going to be fine” sparkling wine.
-Whenever my husband and I treat ourselves to explore the wine section of Wegman’s (its extensive and at the back of the frequented area) there is generally a Prosecco discovery waiting to happen and the deliberation of should we shouldn’t we add one more to the cellar.
+Whenever my husband and I treat ourselves to explore the wine section of Wegman’s (its extensive and at the back of the frequented area) there is generally a Prosecco discovery waiting to happen and then the deliberation of should we or shouldn’t we add one more to the cellar ensues.
 The region of Prosecco di Conegliano-Valdobbiadene in Veneto, Italy sits between Venice and the Alps of Italy and if you are visiting Venice or Northern Italy it’s inexcusable not to explore the wine country of this bubbly.
 Valdobbiadene is the capital of the region and you can begin your journey in the steep hills and terrain of vineyards from this town and end it at Conegliano.
-Sprinkled with castles, picturesque Italian ancient churches and landscape worth painting with a glass of the finest sparkling wine, the trip includes more than you had asked for in terms of hedonism.
-This wine region also boasts of being a wine capital of the world with a historic and celebrate wine-making schools and viticulture institutes.
+Sprinkled with castles, picturesque Italian ancient churches and landscape worth painting with a glass of the finest sparkling wine in hand.
+The trip includes more than you had asked for in terms of hedonism.
+This wine region also boasts of being a wine capital of the world with historic and celebrated wine-making schools and viticulture institutes.
 There are numerous wine relics along the way like Conegliano – trending high on instagram worthiness.
 The wine road is Italy’s first ever historic wine trail and an approved UNESCO World Heritage candidate.
 A weekend in Prosecco with a guided tour should set the stage to toast a flute to the finest moments in Europe’s wine regions.
 Cellar Tours and Grape Escapes offer guided bespoke tours in Valdobbiadene region.
-When you buy a Prosecco make sure to read the region of production to get the historic and authentic sparkling wine.
+When you purchase a Prosecco make sure to read the region of production to get the historic and authentic sparkling wine.
 Visit Prosecco.it